RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Experiments

 \subsection{Performance on Single/Multi-modal Downstream Tasks}

 We validated the performance of RingMo-Aerial across six downstream tasks, covering both single-modal and multi-modal tasks, and involving a variety of data modalities and tasks commonly encountered in remote sensing scenarios.
-Detailed descriptions of the datasets, experimental setups, and additional visualizations for each task are provided in the Appendix.
+Fig.~\ref{fig:compare_with_sota} presents a comprehensive comparison between RingMo-Aerial and previous state-of-the-art (SOTA) methods on 17 datasets.
+It clearly demonstrates that RingMo-Aerial achieves superior performance, particularly in ARS imagery characterized by diverse viewing angles and object scales.
+Notably, RingMo-Aerial yields significant gains in semantic segmentation (e.g., +4.66 mIoU on FloodNet), object detection (e.g., +3.6 mAP on VisDrone-DET), and change detection tasks (e.g., +4.02 F1 on CDD), highlighting its strong generalization and representation capabilities across complex airborne environments.